gabdub/ta-tweaks/README.md

 * edit the current Textadept/src/textadept.c file, adding the lines shown in src/textadept.c that contains "USE_TA_TOOLBAR"
 * optionaly copy the lines that contains "UNUSED()" to supress some warnings when compiling on Win32
 * Compile Textadept: https://foicica.com/textadept/manual.html#Compiling
-* copy themes files in user's textadept folder (~/.textadept/toolbar) or choose one ZIP with icons from (tatoolbar/images) and copy the icons to "Textadept/core/images/bar/" folder (you can choose another icon location and set the path when calling toolbar.new())
+* copy themes files in user's textadept folder (~/.textadept/toolbar) or choose some icons from (toolbar/icons) and copy them to "Textadept/core/images/bar/" folder (you can choose another icon location and set the path when calling toolbar.new())
 * copy _toolbar_ module into __~/.textadept/modules__ for theming and easy of use
 * optionaly copy _htmltoolbar_ module into __~/.textadept/modules__

+__Basic use:__

-* to create an empty horizontal toolbar (with 16x16 images), add this code to your init file:
+* Create an empty horizontal toolbar (with 16x16 images), add this code to your init file:
 ```
 if toolbar then
   function toolbar.cmd(name,func,tooltip,icon)